Chapter 3.5 – Ports and the Circular Economy

 • Proximity.
 Wastes should be disposed of as close to the source as possible.

 • Extended Producer Responsibility.
-Economic operators, particularly product manufacturers, must be involved in extending the life cycle of substances, components, and products from their production.
+Economic operators, particularly product manufacturers, must be involved in extending the life cycle of substances, components, and products from the point of their production.

-Regulatory initiatives at international and regional levels support a circular approach in handling the generated waste, as they provide specific long-term obligations for ports that establish the right conditions for receiving and treating the reception of wastes.
-The International Maritime Organisation (IMO) Convention for the Prevention of Pollution from Ships (MARPOL 73/78) has addressed the delivery of ship-generated waste and cargo residues via initiatives promoting PRF availability and enhancing suitability.
+Regulatory initiatives at international and regional levels support a circular approach to handling waste, as they establish specific long-term obligations for ports that provide the right conditions for receiving and treating waste.
+The International Maritime Organization (IMO) Convention for the Prevention of Pollution from Ships (MARPOL 73/78) has addressed the delivery of ship-generated waste and cargo residues through initiatives promoting the availability of PRF and enhancing its suitability.
 The requirements that limit the types of waste discharged into the marine environment have been adopted as part of Annex V of the convention, which sets restrictions on handling waste, including all food, domestic, and operational waste.

 An example of the measures endorsed at a regional level concerns the European Union (EU), where institutions have adopted and regularly reform directives that aim to enhance the presence of effective PRF in European ports.
-This directive applies only to ship operations in EU ports, addressing in detail the legal, financial, and practical responsibilities of the different operators involved in delivering ship-generated waste and cargo residues.
+This directive applies only to ship operations in EU ports, detailing the legal, financial, and practical responsibilities of the various operators involved in handling ship-generated waste and cargo residues.

 7. Strategies for the Circular Economy in Ports